the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 At least in my experience as of 2025, **Leetcode is very much alive**, and was a component of roughly half of my interview pipelines.

-I was worried being off the "LC grind" for so many years would be my demise
+I was slighlty worried being off the "LC grind" for so many years could be my demise.

-But thankfully, I passed each round.
+But thankfully, I passed each round!
+And I had quite a bit of fun with the problems.
+They made me feel like a young, starry-eyed student again, mesmerized by algorithmic beauty and addicted to big-O flash cards.

-Grinding out leetcode problems is a great way to prepare for them in interviews, if you have the time, patience, and pain tolerance.
+My take here: grinding out leetcode problems is a great way to prepare for these interviews, if you have the time, patience, and pain tolerance.

-But I think as long as you're spending good time solving meaningful AI / ML problems, you'll naturally have this mindset front and center.
+But if you can't commit to the grind, I think as long as you're spending good time solving meaningful AI / ML problems, you'll naturally have this mindset front and center.

-My personal experience with ETL and evaluation pipelines were particularly useful for this, since they force you to reason though correct, efficient logic.
+My personal experience with ETL and evaluation pipelines were particularly useful for this, since they force you to reason though similar flavors of correct, efficient logic, data structures, and edge-case handling.

-Nonetheless, I suggest resist the urge to vibe code everything.
+Nonetheless, I suggest you resist the urge to vibe code everything.

-Understanding your core business logic is non-negotiable, and while vibe coding is useful (and even deeply academic), holding on to a **computational state of mind** will continue to pay dividends in interviews and on the job.
+Understanding your core business logic is non-negotiable, and while vibe coding can be useful, holding on to a **computational state of mind** will continue to pay dividends in interviews and throughout your career.

 ### Classical stats / ML ain't dead

-Regardless of the job title I applied for (AI / ML / Agent Engineer, Data Scientist, etc.), fundamental statistical theory and reasoning showed up in some form or another.
+Regardless of the job title I applied for, **fundamental statistical theory and reasoning** showed up in some form or another.
 And I'd be remiss if it didn't.

-Even though contemporary models have become heavily abstracted, they are still powered by statistical and probabilistic gears, and understanding these gears will give you an edge.
+Even though contemporary models have become heavily abstracted, they are still powered by statistical and probabilistic gears, and understanding these gears will let you master the machine.

 Think of it this way: when something goes wrong with your AI / ML feature, and you've ruled out basic logic or infra concerns, the next recourse is debugging a nondeterministic system which can be very painful.
 But having a strong handle of your statistical theory will make this a much smoother process, and prove your value to your team.